th-koeln-intia/ip-sprachassistent-team4/docs/index.md

 # Welcome To Sherlock
-Sherlock is a simple to use offline voice assistant, it's based on the [rhasspy project](https://rhasspy.readthedocs.io/en/latest/).
+Sherlock is a simple to use offline voice assistant, it's based on the [Rhasspy project](https://rhasspy.readthedocs.io/en/latest/).
 It's an opensource project and is working local offline on your [Raspberry Pi](https://de.wikipedia.org/wiki/Raspberry_Pi).
 So you don't need to worry about your privacy, it stays all on your own device.
 Unlike the Google Assiustant or Alexa, they upload all you say to them to their cloud to process it.
 This is not a good way, when you want to have a good privacy for example for vulnerable person.